bryanlin39/ghost-roulette/README.md

 <!-- * Special cards -->
 <!-- * Point system that lasts for 5 rounds (lose points for hitting ghosts) -->
 <!-- * You must click at least one card before ending your turn. -->
-* Option to select number of ghosts before the game.
 * More special cards
 * Have up to 4 players (number of ghosts = number of players - 1)
 * Optimize for mobile using Bootstrap